vishalkc9565/security/xss.md

   - `xss_vibes -u <url>` or `xss_vibes -f <file> --waf --crawl <-w cloudflare>` where file/url should contain parameters When you are seaching somewhere and if its burp then the search text added in dom by js, will not be shown
 - If website is behind Cloudflare WAF then the vulnerabilities are minimised.
+- React href is not protected by default from encoding.
+Otherwise react is mostly xss safe

 ### Reflected or Stored XSS